ndierckx/NOVOPlasty/README.md

 Insert size          = Total insert size of your paired end reads, it doesn't have to be accurate but should be close enough.
 Insert size auto     = (yes/no) This will finetune your insert size automatically (Default: yes) Read Length          = The read length of your reads.
-Type                 = (chloro/mito) "chloro" for chloroplast assembly and "mito for mitochondrial assembly.
+Type                 = (chloro/mito/mito_plant) "chloro" for chloroplast assembly, "mito" for mitochondrial assembly and
+                       "mito_plant" for mitochondrial assembly in plants.
 Genome Range         = (minimum genome size-maximum genome size) The expected genome size range of the genome.
                        Default value for mito: 12000-20000 / Default value for chloro: 120000-200000 If the expected size is know, you can lower the range, this can be useful when there is a repetitive